khoasdyn/RabbitHole/rabbit-hole-prd.md

 ### Screen map

 ```
-├── Welcome / Topic Input Screen
+├── Welcome / Question Selection Screen
 │     The entry point.
-"What do you want to master?"
+"What are you curious about?"
+│     Displays a curated set of engaging, specific questions to choose from.
 │
 ├── Content Feed (main screen)
-│     Vertical scrolling feed of mixed content for the active topic.
+│     Vertical scrolling feed of mixed content for the active question.
 │     Shows current level indicator.
 │     ├── Video Detail View
 │     ├── Article Detail View